-In celebration of May as Global Employee Health and Fitness Month we have been highlighting why mentoring should be part of your employee well-being initiative.
 In Parts 1 and 2 we shared how mentoring programs increase social connectedness as well as support an inclusive culture (need link to this).
 Both topics feed into our final segment: investing in your employees well being through social connection positively impacts your bottom line.

 “If you can measure the results and adjust your mentoring methods accordingly, you can maximize the corporate profitability of a structured mentoring program.” - Paul MacCartney, MentorcliQ Chief Learning Officer.

 That profitability comes from improved employee retention, enhanced work output from engaged staff, and from employees having a richer understanding of corporate culture and goals which flow from a structured mentoring program.

 Gallup's most recent State of the American Workplace report reinforces this message.
 Gallup’s findings strongly support that connection between employees as part of professional development improves performance and holistic well being.
 In turn, this supports employee engagement and affords mentoring program participants with a more vibrant understanding of company culture.

 Employees agree they have a best friend at work

 Employees agree someone at work encourages their development